A journey through the lives and music of John and Alice Coltrane.

 John Moves to Philadelphia

 Coltrane began playing saxophone at an early age.
 His earliest recordings were as a sailor with the U.S. Navy.
-He began playing professionally around Philadelphia shortly after
+He began playing professionally around Philadelphia shortly after.

 1950